nfarina/logrocket-firebase-crash/README.md

 ```

 The number of these messages seems to scale up with the amount of Firestore activity happening.
 This toy project only reads a single document so it "only" generates a few errors.
 But our production app generates so much that it trips the "maximum errors per second" limiter in LogRocket.

+# Guesses

+If you use the Web Inspector on a desktop to connect to Safari on iOS remotely, you'll see a series of "channel" requests in the Network tab that represents Firestore's continuous connection to their servers.
+They time out after about a minute then reconnect immediately.

+What I've noticed is that LogRocket will receive a fetch "response" to a new "channel" request immediately after the connection is established, and it will call `clone().text()` right away.
+But that Promise doesn't resolve until the channel request terminates.
+If the request terminates abnormally (i.e. switching off the screen and making Safari go to sleep) then catch() is called when the device wakes up, and given a "TypeError: Load failed" which LogRocket rethrows, causing these spurious console errors.
+Firestore itself swallows these errors becasue it knows they aren't really fetch failures and it can reconnect immediately.

 # Building Locally